-- Step 3: Remove the memory module by pulling both the spring retainer clips outward from the socket. - Step 4: Grasp the memory module by the edges and carefully pull it out of the socket. - Step 5: Install the new memory module by inserting it at an angle, then pushing down until the clips snap into place (Figure 4-3).
+- Step 1: Remove the back cover.
+See Section 2.6. - Step 2: Locate the memory module on the motherboard of the flat panel PC - Step 3: Remove the memory module by pulling both the spring retainer clips outward from the socket. - Step 4: Grasp the memory module by the edges and carefully pull it out of the socket. - Step 5: Install the new memory module by inserting it at an angle, then pushing down until the clips snap into place (Figure 4-1).

-Figure 4-3: DDR SO-DIMM Module Installation
+Figure 4-1: SO-DIMM Module Installation